erreinoso/AdaWonders/README.md

 The project consists of:

-- A main page of the website had to be structured by header, hero, section 'about us', section 'stergths and weaknesses', section with individual infomation and footer.
+- A main page of the website had to be structured by header, hero, section 'about us', section 'strengths and weaknesses', section with individual infomation and footer.

 - A contact page of the website contains a form with mandatory fields to fill, with the option to return to the main page and navigate trougth the sections of the web.